SEB-9-BH/intro-to-full-stack-development/common-stacks-in-modern-web-dev/README.md

 ### The MERN Stack

 The MERN stack, similar to the MEN stack, includes React for building user interfaces.
-It comprises:
+It includes:

 - **MongoDB**
 - **Express.js**